ProvableHQ/sdk/wasm/README.md

 # Aleo Wasm

-Aleo JavaScript and WebAssembly bindings for building zero-knowledge web applications.
+Aleo Wasm is Aleo's JavaScript and WebAssembly bindings for building zero-knowledge web applications.

-`Rust` compiles easily to `WebAssembly` but creating the glue code necessary to use compiled WebAssembly binaries from other languages such as JavaScript is a challenging task. `wasm-bindgen` is a tool that simplifies this process by auto-generating JavaScript bindings to Rust code that has been compiled into WebAssembly.
+`Rust` compiles easily to `WebAssembly` but creating the glue code necessary to use compiled WebAssembly binaries from other languages such as JavaScript is a challenging task. `wasm-bindgen` is a tool that simplifies this process by auto-generating JavaScript bindings to the Rust code that has been compiled into WebAssembly.

-This crate uses `wasm-bindgen` to create JavaScript bindings to Aleo source code so that it can be used to create zero knowledge proofs directly within `web browsers` and `NodeJS`.
+This crate uses `wasm-bindgen` to create JavaScript bindings to Aleo source code so that it can be used to create zero-knowledge proofs directly within `web browsers` and `NodeJS`.

 Functionality exposed by this crate includes:
-* Aleo account management objects
+* Aleo's account management objects,
-* Aleo primitives such as `Records`, `Programs`, and `Transactions` and their associated helper methods
+* Aleo primitives such as `Records`, `Programs`, and `Transactions` and their associated helper methods, and
-* A `ProgramManager` object that contains methods for authoring, deploying, and interacting with Aleo programs
+* A `ProgramManager` object that contains methods for authoring, deploying, and interacting with Aleo programs.

-More information on these concepts can be found at the [Aleo Developer Hub](https://developer.aleo.org/concepts).
+More information on these concepts can be found at the [Aleo's Developers Hub](https://developer.aleo.org/concepts).

 ## Usage